Questions about the Champions School Program

 The winning schools are announced at the Awards Showcase.

-When and where does the Awards Showcase and Luncheon take place?
+When and where does the Awards Showcase take place?

-The Awards Showcase will be at Six Flags Great Adventure Theme Park, date TBA
+The Awards Showcase will be at Six Flags Great Adventure Theme Park, on Thursday, May 24, 2018.

 Do we have to attend the showcase?